UPDATE: If you are looking for Eucerin Skin Calming Daily Moisturizing Creme, they changed the formula and some users like it and some don’t.

 Too Long Didn’t Read

-Eucerin Skin Calming Daily Moisturizing Creme is vegan.
+Eucerin Skin Calming Daily Moisturizing Creme uses vegan ingredients.
 But it’s sold in China where animal testing is mandatory on some products sold there.

 My Favorite Moisturizer